 Heinrich Engelhard Steinweg completed his first forte piano secretly in the kitchen of his house in Germany.
 In 1850, he immigrated to America with his sons in order to pursue a passion for tonal excellence and create a more perfect piano.
 Three years later, he became Henry E. Steinway and founded Steinway & Sons.

 Before there was Carnegie Hall, there was Steinway Hall.
 In 1866, Steinway Hall was the premier concert venue in New York City.
 It was home to the New York Philharmonic for over 25 years.
 Steinway Hall created such strong marketing success for Steinway instruments that competing manufacturers built their own concert halls in failed attempts to draw from the famous pianists and concertgoers attracted to the Steinway venue.
-Steinway Hall continues to build its legacy at its newfound location, seen here.
+Steinway Hall continues to build its legacy at its new location, seen here.

 As a result, Steinways have become a touchpoint throughout U.S. culture and history.
 In 1938, the 300,000th Steinway was presented to President Franklin D. Roosevelt on behalf of the Steinway family.
 The instrument was meant to replace the 100,000th Steinway gifted to the White House in 1903.
 Mr. Theodore Steinway had the piano specially crafted with the gold leaf decoration representing the five musical forms indigenous of America.
 It was sculpted with gilded mahogony legs carved as American eagles to truly embody the American spirit.

-Between 1941 and 1953, Steinway & Sons parachuted an estimated 3,000 specially designed "Victory Vertical" pianos to American soldiers fighting abroad in World War II.
+Between 1941 and 1953, Steinway & Sons parachuted an estimated 3,000 specially designed "Victory Vertical" upright pianos to American soldiers fighting abroad in World War II.
 The soldiers would gather around the Steinway and sing popular American tunes reminding them of home.
 This not only united them but further lifted their spirits during the war.

 Throughout American history, the Steinway name has woven itself into the hearts of the American people through its dedication to high quality.
 Today, it has become a center for music and culture, and provides an outlet for all creative minds.

 The 300,000th Steinway at The White House

-Van Cliburn performing at the White House, 1972.
+Van Cliburn performs at the White House in 1972.

 Steinway "Victory Verticals"